 Cholesterol is a waxy, fat-like substance found in all the body’s cells and is essential for producing hormones, vitamin D, and digestive substances.
 While the body produces all the cholesterol it needs, it is also found in animal-based foods such as meat and dairy.
 There are two main types: low-density lipoprotein (LDL), or “bad” cholesterol, which can contribute to plaque buildup in the arteries, and high-density lipoprotein (HDL), or “good” cholesterol, which helps remove excess cholesterol from the bloodstream.

-Transferrin saturation is a blood test that measures the percentage of transferrin, a blood protein that binds to iron, which is actually bound to iron.
-It is a useful indicator of the availability and usage of iron within the body.
-This test helps in assessing iron deficiency or iron overload.
-Transferrin saturation is calculated using serum iron and total iron-binding capacity (TIBC) or transferrin measurements.
-A low transferrin saturation may indicate iron deficiency, while a high saturation may suggest iron overload conditions like hemochromatosis....
+Transferrin saturation measures the percentage of transferrin—a blood protein that carries iron—that is actually bound to iron.
+It helps evaluate how efficiently iron is transported and utilized in the body.
+This marker is useful for detecting iron deficiency or iron overload and is usually calculated using serum iron and total iron-binding capacity (TIBC).
+Low levels may indicate iron deficiency, while high levels can point to conditions such as hemochromatosis.

 Trimethylamine (TMA) is a volatile organic compound produced in the gut through bacterial fermentation of dietary nutrients such as choline, L-carnitine, and lecithin.
 Normally, TMA is quickly converted in the liver to trimethylamine N-oxide (TMAO), which is less toxic.
 However, elevated TMA levels can indicate imbalances in the gut microbiome or reduced liver detoxification capacity.
 High TMA is also linked to trimethylaminuria, a rare metabolic disorder that causes a strong body odor.
 Monitoring TMA offers insights into gut microbial activity, protein metabolism, and liver function.